-Indian leaders have been unmoved by the demonstrations.
-At a December 15 rally, Prime Minister Modi said that the opposition's protests confirmed for him that passage of the CAA was "1,000 percent correct."
+Large-scale and sometimes violent protests also raged in West Bengal and Uttar Pradesh, as well as in Delhi.
+Mass demonstrations took place at numerous, mostly Muslimmajority universities.
+Indian leaders were unmoved by the dissent.
+At a December 2019 rally, Prime Minister Modi said that the opposition's protests confirmed for him that passage of the CAA was "1,000 percent correct."
 Two days later, Home Minister Shah said there was no chance that the CAA would be withdrawn, despite opposition protests.
+By February 2020, unrest had spread to 14 states across India, with at least 80 people reportedly killed in related violence and 1,500 arrested before protests subsided by March of that year.
+Human rights groups decried reports that police used excessive force against demonstrators, and said internet shutdowns were disproportionate and unnecessary.